Your Well-Being Is Our Priority!

 Jourdan Duncan, LPC

-Jourdan earned her degree in Clinical Mental Health Counseling from Western Connecticut State University in 2020.
+Jourdan earned her Master's Degree in Clinical Mental Health Counseling from Western Connecticut State University in 2020.
 She has worked in outpatient settings including intensive outpatient program (IOP) treating individuals struggling with anxiety, depression, Autism Spectrum Disorder, ADHD, mood disorders, suicidal ideation, and trauma.
 Jourdan has a passion for working with all ages and emphasizes the importance of client-centered care by using a strengths based approach.
 She is trained in MATCH-ADTC, used to work with children who struggle with anxiety, depression, trauma or conduct as well as Triple P-Positive Parenting Program, used to work with individuals and families.
 Jourdan has a knack for making others feel heard, validated, and supported through any life challenges or transitions.
 She believes the most essential part to successful treatment is the therapeutic relationship between therapist and client.
 Jourdan values honesty, empathy, and laugher.
 This shows through in her ability to be direct, nonjudgmental, and appropriately charming with a good sense of humor.

 Alyssa Campbell, MSW

-Alyssa received her undergraduate degree in Psychology at Western Connecticut State University in 2013 and later went on to complete her Master’s degree in Social Work at Fordham University.
+Alyssa received her undergraduate degree in Psychology at Western Connecticut State University in 2013 and later went on to complete her Master’s Degree in Social Work at Fordham University.
 She has extensive knowledge and experience working with diverse populations, including both adults and children with mental health and/or substance use disorders.
 She has worked in multiple clinical, management, and direct care roles within both community and facility settings.
 Her style can be described as a client-centered and individualized approach, working with and motivating clients to achieve their goals for treatment.
 She stresses the importance of utilizing active listening with clients to provide a judgment free environment.
 Alyssa specializes in working with adults with depression, anxiety, suicidal ideation, trauma, and borderline personality disorder.

 Jessica Lynch, LPCA